Best mountain bike helmets 2023 - top-rated head protection for the trail

 £200

-The IXS Trigger FF is built using a 'unibody' in-moulded EPS, which fuses everything together so there are no weak points or seams.
+The IXS Trigger FF is built using a 'unibody' in-moulded EPS, which fuses everything so there are no weak points or seams.
 The chin guard is internally braced by the (also fused-in) skeleton that IXS call X-Frame.
 Keeping the lid secure is the ever-popular Fidlock closure, paired with a flexible open-face style retention system that has three levels of vertical adjustment as well as the usual twisty tightening function.

 If you’re looking for full-face protection that’s equally as happy during an enduro as it is on a chilled mooch with your mates, the IXS Trigger FF ticks all the boxes.
 It’s light and comfortable enough to keep you happy yet well-protected.

-- Make sure you read our comprehensive review of the IXS Trigger FF helmet for all the details
+Make sure you read our comprehensive review of the IXS Trigger FF helmet for all the details.

 100% Trajecta helmet